mbakeranalecta/sam/README.md

 * Revision fac3fea6a9570a20c825369417ab2eaf94d34d2b made annotation lookup case insensitive.
 Case sensitive lookup can be turned on using the declaration `!annotation-lookup: case sensitive`

+* Revision 828ef33d291f1364a6edf036588ac5f21fac0abb addressed issue #142 by detecting recursive includes.
+This had the side effect of changing the behavior when the parser encounters an error in an included file.
+Previously this error was demoted to a warning (not sure why).
+Now it is treated as an error and stops the parser.
+Without this change, the error would not get noted in the error count for batch processing, which is clearly not a good idea.
+To allow for more lenient error handling while retaining appropriate error reporting, we would need to introduce a reportable non-fatal error type.
+Issue #148 has been raised to consider this.

 Please report any other backward incompatibilities you find so they can be added to this list.